 - Help desk analyst — $30,144 – $58,566

 - Information security analyst — $49,370 – $103,043

 While A+ certification is an entry-level credential, earning your certificate can help you get your foot in the door of the IT industry, and the infosec sector in particular.
 You will find earning your A+ certification allows you to start working as a computer repair professional, or even in a tech support role.

 What Are the Benefits of Becoming A+ Certified?

 It also puts you in a prime position to move up with higher CompTIA certifications.
 For instance, the next step up would be to earn Security+ certification, followed by CASP certification (only for those with five to 10 years of experience in the industry).

 There are additional benefits to earning your A+ certification.
 For instance, because it is vendor neutral and globally recognized, you have the opportunity to work with companies across the country, or even around the world.
 There is also the fact that A+ certification from CompTIA is ISO 17024 compliant, and has been approved by the Department of Defense as meeting the requirements of directive 8140/8570.01-M.

 How Can I Become A+ Certified?

 Earning your A+ certification is an excellent way to break into the infosec industry.
-InfoSec Institute’s CompTIA A+ Boot Camp provides the industry’s most comprehensive approach to CompTIA A+ certification.
+Infosec’s CompTIA A+ Boot Camp provides the industry’s most comprehensive approach to CompTIA A+ certification.
 Accelerated and taught in five days, this in-depth course will teach you important and necessary skills needed to become a successful computer technician.

 Average Salary for Certification: CompTIA A+ Service Technician, Payscale